davisgtoth/AssemblyClock/README.md

 - 'MODDE0CV' contains register definitions.
 - 'clock.asm' contains the main code, which itself calls all the files in the subroutine directory.
 - 'backup/clock_backup.asm' contains a backup of the code, all in a single file.

-## To Be Implemented
-- Automatic time adjustment to prevent the clock from continuously falling behind